-Our second campus, in Alamosa, Colorado also offers a considerable selection of courses including Massage, Nursing, Welding, Auto and Diesel Mechanics and Law Enforcement Training.
+Our second campus, in Alamosa, Colorado also offers a considerable selection of courses including Nursing, Welding, Auto and Diesel Mechanics and Law Enforcement Training.
 On either campus we can prepare a student for a continued education at a four-year school.

 Trinidad State has been continually accredited by the Higher Learning Commission since 1962.